Weightlifting for Beginners

 Ask Your Doctor

-Doctors will want to run tests for high cholesterol, diabetes, or other health problems that might make exercise dangerous or require special advice to make the exercise as safe as possible.
+Doctors will want to run tests for high cholesterol, diabetes, or other health problems that might make exercise dangerous or require specialist advice to make the exercise as safe as possible.

 Health concerns that might require special instructions or medical supervision in the beginning include: